abdul-mueed-shz/Todo-App/README.md

-# todo
+# Todo

-A new Flutter project.
+A Flutter project to create a Todo app.
+SQFlite database engine is used to store persistent data.

 ## Getting Started